 Weatogue, CT 06089

-By purchasing our Pit Grit (TM) or A Millisecond of 'Me' Time (R) products, you are helping to fund consumer education focused on ways to remove toxic exposures - and toxic stress - from our lives and put health-supportive environments in their place.
+By purchasing our Pit Grit (R) or A Millisecond of 'Me' Time (R) products, you are helping to fund consumer education focused on ways to remove toxic exposures - and toxic stress - from our lives and put health-supportive environments in their place.
 We believe there is no reason why harmful chemicals need to be in our beauty and personal care products, and every purchase you make reaffirms that.
 Thank you.